laravel/docs/validation.md

 	Route::post('comment/{comment}');

+If you defined the [Route Model Binding](http://laravel.com/docs/5.0/routing#route-model-binding), the `route` method will return the model object.

 If the `authorize` method returns `false`, a HTTP response with a 403 status code will automatically be returned and your controller method will not execute.

 If you plan to have authorization logic in another part of your application, simply return `true` from the `authorize` method: